duality-solutions/Dynamic/README.md

 Example Build Command
 --------------------
-Qt Wallet and Deamon, CLI version build without GPU support:
+Qt Wallet and Deamon, CLI version build without GPU support and without AVX support:

     ./autogen.sh && ./configure --with-gui --disable-gpu && make

-CLI and Deamon Only build without GPU support:
+CLI and Deamon Only build without GPU support and without AVX support:

     ./autogen.sh && ./configure --without-gui --disable-gpu && make

 Use Qt Creator as IDE
 ------------------------
 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.